Privacy and Anonymity

 Don't these techniques make our analyses less accurate?

 There is a trade-off (Privacy-Utility Trade-off).
-But for most business decisions, the accuracy achieved with PETs is entirely sufficient, while the legal risk simultaneously approaches zero.
+But for most business decisions, the accuracy achieved with PETs is entirely sufficient, while the legal risk is reduced significantly at the same time.
+The individual techniques (differential privacy, k-anonymity, synthetic data, homomorphic encryption) solve different problems and require parameter and risk assessment; a residual risk remains.

 Is anonymisation enough to fall outside the scope of GDPR/nFADP?

-• NIST Privacy Engineering Program: Resources for developers and architects. nist.gov
+- NIST Privacy Engineering Program.
+Resources and guidance for developers and architects. nist.gov